 Pulmonology is the subspecialty of internal medicine concerned with diseases of the lungs and airways.
 Pulmonologists treat respiratory disorders and may also specialize in sleep disorders, severe allergies and asthma, and other lung diseases.
 Some pulmonologists subspecialize in critical care medicine.

-Pulmonary Disorders Chapters (A-Z)
+Pulmonary Disorders Sections (A-Z)

 Acute bronchitis is inflammation of the tracheobronchial tree, commonly following a URI, that occurs in patients without chronic lung disorders.
 The cause is almost always a viral infection.
 The pathogen is rarely identified.
 The most common symptom is cough, with or without fever, and possibly sputum production.
 Diagnosis is based on clinical findings.
 Treatment is supportive; antibiotics are usually unnecessary.
 Prognosis is excellent.